stone-age-io/iot-ui/README.md

 4. Push to the branch: `git push origin feature/my-feature`
 5. Submit a pull request

-Please ensure your code follows the existing style patterns and includes appropriate tests.
+Please ensure your code follows the existing architecture patterns and includes appropriate tests.

+### Contribution Guidelines

+- Follow the established architecture patterns (composables, services, views)
+- Use TypeScript for new features when possible
+- Ensure proper error handling and loading states
+- Write comprehensive documentation for new features
+- Follow the existing naming conventions